PatricioYegros/StoriChallenge/README.md

 ## Assumptions

-1. Transactions are always in the folder "csv" in csv format
+1. Transactions are always in the folder "csv" in csv format.
 2. Id is a unrepeatable integer number that increments by 1.
 3. The inserted email is considered correct only if it haves a "@" in it.
-(The app dont check if the domain or the email exist)
+(The app dont check if the domain or the email exist).
-4. The data in the transactions file always has this order: Id,Date,Transaction
+4. The data in the transactions file always has this order: Id,Date,Transaction.
+5. The transactions file is not eligible for the user.

 ## Execution